|

 It is better to take refuge in Jehovah Than to put confidence in princes" (vss.
 8, 9).

-In these verse the remnant of Israel will say that it is far better to trust in Jehovah than to put confidence in men, even in the most powerful of men.
+In these verses the remnant of Israel will say that it is far better to trust in Jehovah than to put confidence in men, even in the most powerful of men.
 In his saying this, we are not to understand that she will have no confidence in

 anyone.
 While it is true that the bulk of humanity is unreliable and undependable, nevertheless there are characters who are true, faithful, and loyal in all of their relations with men and in all their dealings.